babak2/AA_OD_Analyzer/README.md

 ## Unit Tests

 Unit tests ensure the correctness and reliability of the AA_OD_Analyzer program.
-To run the unit tests, you need to be in `tests` directory (currently the location of tje input file is hard-coded which needs to changed later, to pass as an argument, for example):
+To run the unit tests, you need to be in the `tests` directory (currently the location of the input file is hard-coded which needs to change later, to pass as an argument, for example):

 `cd tests`